predicthq/sdk-py/docs/V3_Breaking_Changes.md

 ```

 ## Cannot use classes as query parameters anymore
-Our endpoints would allow users to use a `schematics` instance as a query parameter when querying our APIs.
+Our endpoints used to allow users to use a `schematics` instance as a query parameter when querying our APIs.

 e.g.
 ```python